Fjäriln vingad syns på Haga: Lyrics

 The song, Bellman's best known, is dedicated to Captain Adolf Ulrik Kirstein, who at the time was Bellman's landlord in Klarabergsgatan, Stockholm.
 Bellman's biographer Lars Lönnroth states that it was originally a verse petition to baron Gustaf Mauritz Armfelt to get a job for Bellman's wife Lovisa in Haga Palace, and describes the composition as a "royalistic praise text".
 It was written in 1770 or 1771.
 The later version of the song omits the Lovisa petition, and describes Haga Park, the attractive natural setting of King Gustav III's never-completed Haga Palace just north of Stockholm.

 Reception and legacy

 Fjäriln vingad remains popular in Sweden, and is one of the best-known and most often sung of Bellman's songs.
 It is included in a list of songs that "nearly all [Swedes] can sing unaided".
 A chime of bells in Solna, near the Haga park described in the song, rings out the melody every hour.

 An early recording was made by Gustaf Adolf Lund in Stockholm in 1904.
 Johanna Grüssner and Mika Pohjola recorded it in a medley with "Glimmande nymf" on their song album Nu blir sommar in 2006.
-In the Zecchino d'Oro in 2005, it was recorded with the Italian title Il mio cuore è un gran pallone.

 The song has been translated into English by Henry Grafton Chapman III, Charles Wharton Stork, Helen Asbury, Noel Wirén, and Paul Britten Austin.
 It has been recorded in English by William Clauson, Martin Best, Barbro Strid, and Martin Bagge.